JRGTH/mqtt_ups_sched/README.md

 # Set the broker port, default is 1883 and must be allowed by firewall.
 BROKER_PORT="1883"

-# Set the broker topic of the battery voltage state, eg: "solar_assistant/inverter_1/battery_voltage/state".
+# Set the broker topic of the battery state of charge, eg: "solar_assistant/total/battery_state_of_charge/state".
-BROKER_TOPIC_BATTVOLT="solar_assistant/inverter_1/battery_voltage/state"
+# Note that this topic can be set to either the battery state of charge(soc) or the battery voltage state.
+BROKER_TOPIC_BATTSOC="solar_assistant/inverter_1/battery_voltage/state"

 # Set the broker topic of the device mode state, eg: "solar_assistant/inverter_1/device_mode/state".
 BROKER_TOPIC_DEVSTATE="solar_assistant/inverter_1/device_mode/state"